-Grants are awarded to private individuals for Ph.D. work in various sciences, postdoctoral research, travelling to congresses that deal with the topic of research, and work as a visiting scholar.
-Grants are not awarded for first degrees, or to working groups and collectives or to starting Ph.D. work (first year students).
+Grants are awarded to private individuals for final stages and finalization of Ph.D. work in various sciences, for beginning post doctoral researchers, travelling to congresses and work as a visiting scholar.
+Grants are not awarded for first degrees, or to working groups and collectives.

 Finnish citizens and citizens of other countries who live in Finland can apply for working grants for work performed predominantly in Finland.
 For grants received earlier from the Foundation, you need to fill in a usage report prior to applying for a new grant.